johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.3 Power-On Stalls and Spin Awareness.md

 6. Parachutes
 	1. Typically parachutes required for bank > 60° or pitch > +/-30° ([[FAR 91.307 Parachutes]]), however...
 	2. Parachutes are NOT required for spin training.
 See [[Fitzpatrick - Spartan College 2018]]
-7. Q: What is the difference between 'slip' and 'skid'?
+7. > [!question] What is the difference between 'slip' and 'skid'?
 Which is more dangerous?
 8. Situations where unintentional spins may occur
 	1. The classic: Skidding base-to-final turn^[King Air crashed in Brazil due to skidding the base-to-final turn: https://youtu.be/YZIzEtHzbNU]
 	2. Trying to stretch a power-off glide